clortie/WebDevelopmentBootcamp/README.md

 # WebDevelopmentBootcamp
 Exercises and Projects
 This repo contains all the exercises and projects I completed as I worked through the <a href="https://www.udemy.com/the-web-developer-bootcamp/learn/v4/overview">Web Developer Bootcamp</a>.</br>
-The bootcamp taught the following topics:
+The bootcamp covered the following topics:
 <ul>
 <li>HTML5</li>
 <li>CSS3</li>